732911129/samples/feature-request-sample/PROGRESS.md

 # Development Progress

+## Some TODO

+- Component resize works to also be on : summary details opening by key.
+Textarea resize by touch-initiated drag.
+Pointer events ( when they exist ).

   This file tracks design, implementation, test and bugs discussion for feature-request-sample.

 ## Matching algorithm for rules ?